When Aerosmith Remade ‘Walk This Way’ With Run-D.M.C.

-Before breathing a second life into the classic song, the '80s weren't exactly kind to Aerosmith.
+The '80s hadn't exactly been kind to Aerosmith before they breathed a second life into this classic song.
 Their 1982 album Rock in a Hard Place not only presented a fractured band lineup, but the record also failed to make a significant dent in the charts.
 On Done With Mirrors, released three years later, the original lineup was back together, but it did little to impress fans or critics.

 Run-D.M.C., on the other hand, were on the rise during this same period.
 Their second album, 1985's King of Rock, helped establish them as one of the biggest forces in the burgeoning rap movement.